jerheij/docker-spotweb/README.md

 |`UUID`| UID of the apache user, for mount and persistence compatibility | yes |
 |`GUID`| GID of the apache group, for mount and persistence compatibility| yes |
 |`VERSION`| Spotweb version, defaults to master branch but you can use a version tag from their [git](https://github.com/spotweb/spotweb) page | yes |

+### Changes
+I have introduced a "stable" tag instead of the "latest".
+The "latest" tag will be the git "master" branch while the "stable" tag will be the latest git tag.

+For changes in the different versions see my [github](https://github.com/jerheij/docker-spotweb) repo's commit messages.

 ### Author
 Jerheij